Yagha Borehole Project II – Ghana

 There will be a fence built, and a chain provided to lock the borehole when not in use.
 This way, the WASTAN committee can guarantee that borehole users have to pay a small fee when they use the borehole.
 The funds accumulated can then be used for maintenance purposes should the borehole ever break down.

 The work will be directed by Rural Empowerment for Accelerated Development (READ) Ghana, a locally-based NGO based in Wa, the capital of the Upper West Region.

 The borehole will be built on land made available by the community.
 Volunteers will clear the project site and dig the animal water reservoir.
 They will also collect all locally available materials for the borehole development work, namely stones and sand.
 They will also provide much of the labor needed for construction.

 The RASHBASH Company Limited will be hired for the construction (the digging down to the water table and the construction of the borehole structure itself).
-RASHBASH has considerable experience and expertise in the borehole industry in Ghana, having executed several borehole projects at competitive cost.
+RASHBASH has considerable experience and expertise in the borehole industry in Ghana, having executed several borehole projects at a competitive costs.
 They have successfully executed similar projects in all the 11 districts in the Upper West Region of Ghana.